gengjia0214/AIRoti/index.md

 __A [demo video](https://youtu.be/5gOE0NdaSRs) of the prototype system is now available!__

-The demo video was generated based on the integration of the current object detection, classification, tracking, and re -identification models.
+The demo video was generated based on the integration of models developed so far:
+- Simple median-based background subtraction for making object proposals
+- Object classification based on ensemble of weak classifiers trained on evolutionary constructed features
+- IOU tracking and feature matching-based object re-identification.

 For next phase, the focus will be on making the system faster and more accurate, including:
 - Collect and annotate more data.
 - Annotate several videos for evaluating the performance of the rotifer tracking and re-identification models.
+- Develop deep learning models to achieve better classification accuracy and faster test-time speed.
 - Evaluate and improve the object tracking and re-identification model.
-- Develop a model to infer the true class of the tracked objects.
+- Develop a model to infer the true class of the tracked objects based on tracking history.
-- Develop deep learning models to achieve better classification accuracy and faster test-time speed.
 - More ideas later...

 ## PROJECT BLOGs